ehabkost/talks-linuxdevbr-2019/contents.md

 * <!-- .element: class="fragment" data-fragment-index="2" --> Unexpected: <!-- .element: class="fragment" data-fragment-index="2" -->
   * Installing a software update will make features go away <!-- .element: class="fragment" data-fragment-index="2" -->
-  * Existing VMs may be impossible to run <!-- .element: class="fragment" data-fragment-index="2" -->
+  * Existing VMs may become impossible to run <!-- .element: class="fragment" data-fragment-index="2" -->

+Note:
+* Not a vulnerability

-Note: let's start with a simple example that is not even a CPU vulnerability.
+Let's start with a simple example that is not even a CPU vulnerability.
 In 2014, Intel found serious issues in the TSX feature and released a microcode update that disabled the feature entirely.